Vavrikus/x17-utef/README.md

 The project uses the following folder structure:
 - **The project folder**
     - **.vscode**
-        - *root-on-vscode.code-workspace* -- useful setup for using ROOT and Garfield++ in Visual Studio Code with Intellisense and debuging tool (some paths may need adjusting)
+        - *root-on-vscode.code-workspace* and *launch.json* -- useful setup for using ROOT and Garfield++ in Visual Studio Code with Intellisense and debuging tool (include paths need to be adjusted)
     - **tests/magnetic_field_plot**
         - *bfield.C* -- old script for displaying the magnetic field using Garfield++
     - **data**